asaikali/tanzu-spring-cloud-gateway/README.md

 3 directories, 5 files
 ```

-1. inspect the contents of the `images` folder.
+3. Inspect the contents of the `images` folder.
 Notice it contains two container images packaged as `.tar` files.
    the script located in `scripts/relocate-images.sh` is used to publish `gateway-1.0.0.tar` and
    `scg-operator-1.0.0.tar` images into a private container registry accessible from the kubernetes cluster you
    deploy the spring cloud gateway on.
 In this workshop we will provide you with a container registry that already has
    the spring cloud gateway containers available.

-1. inspect the `helm` chart folder and notice that it contains a gzipped helm chart.
+4. Inspect the `helm` chart folder and notice that it contains a gzipped helm chart.
 This will
    be used to install the spring cloud gateway operator.

-The script located in `scrpits/install-spring-cloud-gateway.sh`
+5. Inspect the `scripts` folder notice that it contains two shell scripts, one for publishing the private
-   execute the helm cli to install the operator.
+   container images to a registry, and the second scripts runs a helm to install the operator.

 ## Install Spring Cloud Gateway Operator

 1. create a namespace to install spring cloud gateway into using the command `kubectl create namespace spring-cloud-gateway`